ABOUT

 Abstract Painting – The beginnings

 Painting has been an ongoing passion since an early age.
-S’Bath’s first inspirations included the Art Nouveau, and, as a result, during the early years of her studies at the Academy the artist she was criticised for her “too beautiful and feminine” artwork and encouraged to produce ‘darker’, more ‘masculine’ works of art.
-While she rejected the idea of ‘dark art’, the artist’s stylistic explorations turned towards large-scale American expressionist style of the 20th C as well as the dynamics of the European Avant-garde.
+Having lived and trained in Prague and other European cities first inspirations included the Art Nouveau.
+As a result, in the early years of her creative studies the artist she was criticised for her “exceedingly beautiful and feminine” artwork and was encouraged to produce ‘darker’, more ‘masculine’ works of art.
+While she rejected the idea of ‘dark art’, the artist’s stylistic explorations turned towards large-scale American expressionist paintings of the 20th C as well as the dynamics of the European Avant-garde.
 She developed her very own, striking yet personal compositional narratives in a dynamic approach that fitted well with musical inspirations.
 Technical experimentation was also important resulting in her first major series of paintings, ‘The Window‘, that received recognition in the form of several solo exhibitions.
 The following series of paintings in the early 1990s was The ‘Elements‘.
 Both series were exhibited in varios countries in Europe and the US and several pieces were acquired by private collections.
-Only a hand full of these paintings remains in the artist’s collection including ‘Summer on the Beach‘ (1991) and ‘The Window and the Rain‘ (1990).
+Only a few of these paintings remain in the artist’s collection including ‘Summer on the Beach‘ (1991) and ‘The Window and the Rain‘ (1990).

 The Window – III.’
 (1992) ‘The Window‘ series, anilin and oil on canvas, 170×150 cm, in private collection, California, US